psychoinformatics-de/datalad-tabby/docs/source/usage-examples.rst

 Usage examples
 **************

+.. _sec-override-examples:

 Metadata enrichment (overrides)
 ===============================

-The table below shows three data types which can be used in an override side-car file, ``*.override.json``.
+The table below shows three data types which can be used in an override side-car file, ``*.override.json`` (see :ref:`sec-override-specification` specification).
 Examples in the table assume that a horizontal input table contained ``doi https://doi.org/10.nnnnnn/example``, and the value stored under the ``doi`` key should be replaced.
 The same method can be used to add a new key (instead of changing the value of an existing one).